Mineral blocks for horses – are they they best idea?

 - These micro-minerals help your horse metabolize his meals, support connective tissues like tendons and ligaments, and help the muscles receive oxygen.

-- As with most things horse diet-related, the Equine Nutritionist can help you determine what the best diet for your horse is.
+- As with most horse diet-related things, the Equine Nutritionist can help you determine the best diet for your horse.
 With so many feeds and supplements, it’s difficult to determine if your horse is getting too much, or not enough, of a mineral.
 Or vitamins.
 Or calories.
 It’s all very overwhelming.